-Intervention site assessments in Belize PISLM LEADS THE CARIBBEAN IN CELEBRATION OF UNCCD DESERTIFICATION AND DROUGHT DAY 2023 Born/New York - UNCCD recently announced the first annual Desertification and Drought Day e celebrated on Saturday, 17th June, 2023 under the theme: Her Land, Her Rights.
+Intervention site assessments in Belize PISLM LEADS THE CARIBBEAN IN CELEBRATION OF UNCCD DESERTIFICATION AND DROUGHT DAY 2023 UNCCD recently announced the first annual Desertification and Drought Day e celebrated on Saturday, 17th June, 2023 under the theme: Her Land, Her Rights.
 Celebrations are being planned involving collaborative multi-national PISLM events across the Caribbean region.
 The global observance event, titled "Her Land.
-Her Rights: Advancing Gender Equality and Land Restoration Goals" took place at the United Nations Headquarters' General Assembly Hall on Friday, 16th June 2023.
+Her Rights: Advancing Gender Equality and Land Restoration Goals" took place at the United Nations Headquarters General Assembly Hall on Friday, 16th June 2023.
 UNCCD Executive Secretary Ibrahim Thiaw said: "Of all the gender inequalities we experience in the world, the imbalance in women's access to fertile land remains arguably the most shocking.
 In every corner of the world, filling this particular gender gap remains an unfinished business.
-That's why on this year's Desertification and Drought Day we are mobilizing the international community in support of women's land rights."
+That's why on this year's Desertification and Drought Day we are mobilizing the international community to support women's land rights."
 Women, who comprise nearly half of the world's agricultural workforce hold a vital stake in the health of the land and suffer most when land is degraded.
 Yet, discriminatory practices related to land tenure, credit access, equal pay, and decision-making often impede their active participation in sustaining land health.
-Today, less than one-in-five landholders worldwide are women.
+Today, less than one in five landholders worldwide are women.
 This represents a missed opportunity: when they are given equal access to land, women and girls can increase agricultural productivity, restore land and build resilience to drought.
 Women invest more in nutrition, health and education which benefits their families, and wider society.
 PISLM will be hosting a webinar on June 17th to observe this day Called "PISLM/CYEN World Day to Combat Desertification and Drought: Building a healthy soil ecosystem for a sustainable future".
 If you missed the webinar, Click Here to see the replay.

-"As a woman, artist, and climate and social justice activist, I believe it's vital to empower women and youth and promote gender equality in the fight against desertification and land degradation.
-Together, we can create a brighter, sustainable future." - Inna Modja, Malian singer and UNCCD Loodwill Ambassador
+"As a woman, artist, and climate and social justice activist, I believe it' s vital to empower women and youth and promote gender equality in the fight against desertification and land degradation.
+Together, we can create a brighter, sustainable future." - Inna Modja, Malian singer and UNCCD Goodwill Ambassador

-The PISLM announces its

-CSIDS-SOILCARE

-scholarship programme.

-SUBMIT YOUR

-APPLICATION TODAY!